splinetool/react-spline/README.md

 ## Usage

-### Generate scene link from the Spline Editor

-1. Go to the Export panel and select "React Component", then press "Export".
+To use react-spline, first you have to go to the Spline editor, click on the Export button and select "**React Component**".

-2. Spline generates a link for Development (Drafts) and Production.
+Spline generates links for Development (Drafts) and Production.

-   - Drafts are generated each time you press on "Generate Draft".
-This will create a new link.
-   - All previous drafts are stored under the "Drafts" tab.
+Drafts are generated each time you press on "**Generate Draft**".
+This will create a new link with the current content of the scene.
+All previous drafts are stored under the "**Drafts**" tab.

-   - You can use the drafts to try ideas, and once you are ready, you can promote your changes to production.
+You can use the drafts to try ideas, and once you are ready, you can **promote your drafts to production**.

 <img src="./.github/screenshots/react-export-pane.png" width="250">

-### Start using react-spline component in React
+Once you have a draft or production URL, you can start using the react-spline component in React.

 ```jsx
 import { Spline } from '@splinetool/react-spline';